The Daring Gourmet

 Mix the meat mixture with the paddle for 3-4 minutes until threads begin to appear in the meat: If you take a clump of meat and pull it apart with your fingers you will see tiny threads pulling apart – see pic below on right.

-Chill the mixture in the fridge while you prepare the sausage stuffer.Ā Take a bit of the meat mixture, fry it up, taste it and adjust the seasonings if needed.
+Chill the mixture in the fridge while you prepare the sausage stuffer.
+Take a bit of the meat mixture, fry it up, taste it and adjust the seasonings if needed.

 homemade breakfast sausages recipe links patties sage herbs spices gourmet best casings natural

-I use the Super Deal Heavy Duty 5L Vertical Sausage Stuffer and am happy with it.Ā We very carefully researched the sausage stuffers on the market and specifically chose this one because of it’s large capacity andĀ 100% metal construction (no plastic parts = not breakable) and because it’s easy to clean.Ā (I strongly recommend NOT using the Kitchenaid grinder and stuffer attachments – I have them and have tried them and trust me, you’ll end up very frustrated.)
+I use the Super Deal Heavy Duty 5L Vertical Sausage Stuffer and am happy with it.ย We very carefully researched the sausage stuffers on the market and specifically chose this one because of it’s large capacity andย 100% metal construction (no plastic parts = not breakable) and because it’s easy to clean.

 Thread the sausage stuffer with the prepared sheep casings, fill the sausage stuffer with the meat mixture, and fill the casings being careful to avoid air gaps while also not overstuffing the casings.

-Note:Ā Sheep casings are more challenging to work with than hog casings and they take getting used to.Ā Be sure to keep them wet at all times and use a sufficiently small stuffing tube.
+Note: Sheep casings are more challenging to work with than hog casings and they take getting used to.
+Be sure to keep them wet at all times and use a sufficiently small stuffing tube.

 homemade breakfast sausages recipe links patties sage herbs spices gourmet best casings natural

-Twist the sausages into links.Ā Use aĀ sausage prickerĀ to prick any air bubbles out of the links.
+Twist the sausages into links.
+Use a sausage pricker to prick any air bubbles out of the links.

 homemade breakfast sausages recipe links patties sage herbs spices gourmet best casings natural